 "50 Surefire Ways to Improve Your

 Any company with a remote team should ensure that they have the necessary tech tools to do their job right.
-This mainly means hardware but could also extend to software in some situations.
+This mainly means hardware, but could also extend to software in some situations.
+Modern remote desktop programs can be especially useful when working online and from home.
 Even the mundane act of getting a laptop for your employees can make a big difference.

-While not as essential as laptops or Bluetooth keyboards, noise-canceling headphones are also a handy gadget for any remote employee to have since they can help them stay focused even when they’re working out of hectic environments.
+While not as essential as laptops or Bluetooth keyboards, noise-canceling headphones are also a handy gadget for any remote employee to have, since they can help them stay focused even when they’re working in hectic environments.

-As you can see, organizing remote employees doesn’t have to be a nightmare or uphill battle if you utilize some of the tried-and-tested strategies that we’ve outlined above.
-Remote teams can be just as productive and collaborative as their in-house counterparts if you run them right.
+As you can see, organizing remote employees doesn’t have to be a nightmare or an uphill battle if you utilize some of the tried-and-tested strategies that we’ve outlined above.
+Remote teams, when managed properly, can be just as productive and collaborative as their in-house counterparts.

-Whether you’re a social media goliath or travel agency, the challenges remain mostly the same for employees who go remote.
-When you cover the needs of your staff, they’ll be just as productive from home as they would be in the office — if not more.
+Whether you’re a social media goliath or a travel agency, the challenges remain mostly the same for employees who go remote.
+When you cover the needs of your staff, they’ll be just as productive from home as they would be in the office—if not more.